Do you need a Rochester Hills Divorce Lawyer?

 Our divorce lawyer Rochester Hills knows divorces are emotional and challenging which can lead to potential poor judgment calls.
 Not only are you not in the right frame of mind for a healthy, stable relationship, but it can also affect your legal standing in the divorce.

 If you are considering a divorce, don’t deal with the matter alone.
 Seeking the advice of an experienced divorce lawyer is always the best course of action.
-Call us today at 248-923-4429 to find out how our Rochester Hills lawyers can help you.

 Scott J. Sumner, J.D. was born in Macomb County, Michigan and attended Utica Community Schools before graduating from Michigan State University (1986) and Michigan State College of Law (1989), previously Detroit College of Law (DCL).